odacoder/kanin-tutorials-starter/README.md

 The intended use of this project is as a starting point for the developer who wants to walk through
 [the Kanin / RabbitMQ tutorials](https://github.com/billosys/kanin/blob/master/doc/tutorials.md).
+The completed code is available in [this repo](https://github.com/odacoder/kanin-tutorials), should you be uninterested in following along the tutorials and doing it yourself.
+Cheater.

 ## Use